Poland in July: tips for making the most of your summer in Poland

 Try the flavorful soup served only in summer

-Delicious Polish soup of summer season – chłodnikIt’s a cold (chłodnik meaning ‘chilled’) beet soup served with hard-boiled eggs.
+Delicious Polish soup of the summer season – chłodnikIt’s a cold (chłodnik meaning ‘chilled’) beet soup served with hard-boiled eggs.
 Polish answer to gazpacho;) It’s easy to prepare when you keep some cooled botwinka soup (you can freeze it and use it later).
 Mix in a bowl or a pot: cooled botwinka soup, grated raw cucumbers, grated radishes, chopped dill and/or chives and yogurt, kefir or sour cream.
 Season with salt and pepper.
 Smacznego!:) Click here to read how to prepare botwinka soup.

 Linden – the queen of summer trees in Poland